 a bowl of slow cooker beef pot roast with carrots and potatoes.

-What Is Crock Pot Beef Roast?
+What Is Slow Cooker Beef Roast?

 Ingredients You’ll Need